jayjuk/corvid/README.md

 7. Play the game in your browser via https://localhost:3000.
 8. Optionally, to add some AIs into the game, for each one you want to run: Open a new DOS window, enter into a Python environment with the modules in aibroker\requirements.txt installed via pip, cd into aibroker, and run _run_aibroker.bat_.

-(\*My chosen method was to install Anaconda including Navigator, and create an environment called jaysgame shared by both the AI broker and the game server)
+(\*My chosen method was to install Anaconda including Navigator, and create an environment called corvid shared by both the AI broker and the game server)

 ### Environment Variables and API Keys